 Who hasn’t gotten a pimple during their period?
 We’ve come to terms with the many ways our body changes during that time of the month, from bloating and cramping to fatigue, but we usually don’t group changes in our hair to this category.
-However, our hormones control everything—and the look and feel of our locks is no exception.
+However, our hormones control everything—and the look and feel of our locks are no exception.
 The takeaway is, your period affects your hair.
-Although you might not be affected as much as the girl to your left, there is a definite correlation between the 28 day cycle and the way your tresses are treating you.
+There is a definite correlation between the 28-day cycle and the way your tresses are treating you.
 We consulted the pros to find out how changes in hormones affect hair growth and loss, what birth control means in all this, and what to expect when you’re expecting.

-“Think of the scalp as an extension of the skin,” says Stephen Pullan, Trichologist at NYC Philip Kingsley Clinic.
+“Think of the scalp as an extension of the skin,” says Stephen Pullan, trichologist at NYC Philip Kingsley Clinic.
 Just as oil affects the way the skin looks, it can also affect the hair.
 It might be greasier during the time leading up to your period, due to hormones causing an increase in oil production.
-In the same respect, less oil can lead to a drier scalp which can change the way the hair follicle appears–making it look finer, duller or limper.
+In the same respect, less oil can lead to a drier scalp which can change the way the hair follicle appears.
+This can make it look finer, duller, or limper.
 To keep strands ahead of your cycle, he recommends the Philip Kingsley Scalp Toner (to keep oil at bay) and Philip Kingsley Body Building Shampoo, to treat limper-looking strands.

 How can you make these changes work for you?
 “It is a good idea to dye your hair after ovulation and before the first day of your period.
 During that time frame, your hair is oilier, and that extra oil will protect your scalp from damage,” she advises.

-In spite of this, Pullan emphasizes that the correlation between your period and hair is often subtle and, no–there is no perfect time for a haircut.
-It’s important to note that most women will only notice a real difference in the hair (including hair loss) if there’s an overall hormonal imbalance or a systemic health issue.“Some girls might get a pimple on the scalp and that’s it,” he explains.
-Logically, this is because the hair that you’re noticing has already occurred–the new growth is at the scalp.
+In spite of this, Pullan emphasizes that the correlation between your period and hair is often subtle.
+It’s important to note that most women will only notice a real difference in the hair (including hair loss) if there’s an overall hormonal imbalance or a systemic health issue.“Some people might get a pimple on the scalp and that’s it,” he explains.
+Logically, this is because the hair that you’re noticing has already occurred.
+The new growth is at the scalp.
 It’s important to remember that if anything deeper, such as Polycystic Ovarian Syndrome (PCOS), is occurring, you will most likely experience an irregular period.